IKupriyanov-HORIS/lets-plot-docs/docs/_sources/index.rst.txt

 Quickstart
 ----------

-You can use Lets-Plot in Jupyter notebook or other notebook of your choice, like Datalore, Kaggle or Colab.
+You can use **Lets-Plot** in a Jupyter notebook or another notebook of your choice, like Datalore, Kaggle or Colab.

-To evaluate the plotting capabilities of Lets-Plot, add the following code to a Jupyter notebook:
+To evaluate the plotting capabilities of **Lets-Plot**, add the following code to a Jupyter notebook:

 .. jupyter-execute::
     :linenos: